Herbert Oliver – Biography of Composer, Pianist, Conductor, Teacher

 The circumstances of Herbert Oliver’s life are somewhat complicated by false trails – possibly from Herbert Oliver himself.
 He did however come from a family where music and dancing had been intrinsic to the lives of his parents (Herbert Henry Oliver 1861-1903 and Mary Ann Oliver nee Monard 1861-1925).
 (Their marriage:- When we get to the wedding, we find it is on 25th December, 1882.
 The Parish Church of St George, Bloomsbury.
 Herbert Henry Thomas Oliver.
 Bachelor, Fringe Maker, 6 Museum Street.
 Fathers name Herbert Oliver, deceased, Compositor Mary Ann Monard, 21, spinster, 18 Denmark Street Soho, Father’s name: James Monard, Professor of Dancing.
 After Banns, Caroline Monard witness).

-Herbert Oliver was born in 1883 in Mornington Crescent, London.
+Herbert Oliver was born on October 20th 1883 in Mornington Crescent, London.
 His father – Herbert Henry Oliver 1842-1903 – was a hard working Upholstery Trimmings maker.
 In an interview in the 1930s for the Radio Times, Herbert Oliver stated that he learned his first principles in music from his father, who was a “conductor of a choral society”.
 As yet, no information on this front has come to light.
 Herbert Oliver also mentioned that he learned Tonic Sol-fa at home.
 This also may be of significance.
 Herbert Oliver also acknowledges help that he received from the Australian pianist and musician W(illiam) G(arnet) James (28 August 1892-10 March 1977) who came to London about 1912.

 A Hard-Working Upbringing